nicklockwood/ShapeScript/Help/export.md

 <br/>

 **Note:** Not all formats support all features of ShapeScript models, so you may need to experiment.
 In general, DAE is the most reliable, widely-supported format to use.

+Some model formats do not support embedding geometry and textures or materials in a single file; In this case, ShapeScript will export a folder containing the model and associated assets as separate files.

 Exported models can be used in a variety of ways: